mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

    {{RFC2131}} {{RFC2132}}, and DHCPv6 {{draft-ietf-dhc-rfc8415bis}}.

 * Lightweight DHCPv6 Relay Agent (or LDRA):
-   This is an extension of the original DHCPv6 Relay Agent, to support also layer-2 devices performing a Relay Agent function {{RFC6221}}.
+   This is an extension of the original DHCPv6 Relay Agent specification, to allow layer-2-only devices to perform a Relay Agent function {{RFC6221}}.

 * DHCPv4 over DHCPv6 Relay Agent (or 4o6RA):
-   Refers to a Relay Agent that implements the 4o6 specified in this document.
+   Refers to a Relay Agent that implements the 4o6 functionality specified in this document.

 {::boilerplate bcp14-tagged}